LezWatch/listicles/README.md

 * `/block/listdt.js` - The list title
 * `/block/listdd.js` - The list content (this allows you to add as many sub blocks as you can)

-Once you've made your changes you'll rebuild the plugin using the [CREATE_GUTEN_BLOCK.md](Create Guten Block) commands.
-Ex:
+Once you've made your changes you'll rebuild the plugin using the following commands:

-* `npm start` - Use to compile and run the block in development mode.
+* `npm start` - Compile and run the block in development mode -- this runs continually as you save changes.
-* `npm run build` - Use to build production code for your block inside `dist` folder.
+* `npm run build` - Build production code inside the `dist` folder.

 ## Deployment

-This plugin exists on WordPress org so you can install it by searching for Listicles.
+This plugin exists on WordPress.org so you can install it by searching for Listicles.

 ### Example Images